Key Dates

 Alec Bennetts

 Alec Bennetts photoAlec Bennetts is ACCAN's Media and Communications Officer.
-He oversees external ACCAN communications, including media releases, newsletters, website content, social media, and member communications, and ensures ACCAN is well-represented in national and local media.
+He oversees external ACCAN communications, including media releases, newsletters, website content, and member communications, and ensures ACCAN is well-represented in national and local media.
 Alec has previously worked in policy research and political communications.
 He holds a Bachelor of Arts from the University of Sydney.

 Con Gouskos